Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Spine: No central spines; 16 to 22 stiff pectinate radials, appressed, straight or slightly curved toward stem, grey, reddish brown, bright pink or pink-and-white in alternating bands of colour around stem, 5- 10 mm long.
 Mature plants with a good light will generally have red to deep pink spines that band the stems.
 Each year’s growth is differentiated by differently coloured band of spines, hence the common name Arizona Rainbow.

-Flowers: bright pink with much lighter throat, 6-7 cm long, up to 10 cm in diameter.
+Flowers: Bright pink with much lighter throat, 6-7 cm long, up to 10 cm in diameter.
 It blooms in late spring summer (May-July).

 Fruit: Globose, greenish or dark purplish brownish very spiny, 3 cm in diameter, pulp white.
 Fruiting 3 months after flowering